 The U.S. Fish and Wildlife Service has declared that our joint petition to list the African lion as "endangered" under the Endangered Species Act may be warranted.
-From now through late January is a 60-day comment period during which the FWS will seek scientific, commercial and other data in support of classifying the lion as endangered.
+From now until 11:59 p.m.
+EST Monday, Jan.
+28, the FWS is seeking scientific, commercial and other data in support of classifying the lion as endangered.
 Please consider adding your voice to this most worthy cause!
 Also, if you have not done so already, check out Born Free USA's lions page and read about our recent year-long, undercover investigation into the lion meat trade.

 Today (Saturday, Jan.
 5, 2013) is National Bird Day!
 Please join us in our annual celebration by taking a few moments to check out this year's happenings, including National Bird Day e-cards, the second annual Free Bird Photo Contest, special community events, and new tips on bird care.
 The best way to honor National Bird Day is to see them in action!
 Take a walk if it's nice outside or check out the wintry scene through a window and you'll be sure to witness birds of various sizes and colors.
 Perhaps you will agree with us that they are worthy of celebrating every day of the year.

 At Born Free USA, we enter the new year as determined as ever to promote and make happen our core mission: to end the suffering of wild animals in captivity, rescue individual animals in need, protect wildlife — including highly endangered species — in their natural habitats, and encourage compassionate conservation globally.
 Thank you for your support and for all you do to help animals.
 Have a happy, compassion-filled new year!